Vegan Dog Food Is Rising — Can Dogs Thrive Without Meat?

 In the United Kingdom, the popularity of vegan dog food is on the rise.
 A new study reported by the Daily Mail reveals that a plant-based diet can provide pets with nutrients comparable to traditional meat-based meals.

-“Our research demonstrates that a properly balanced can be a healthy and viable alternative to meat-based foods,” explained Rebecca Brochick from the University of Nottingham.
+“Our research demonstrates that a properly balanced plant-based diet can be a healthy and viable alternative to meat-based foods,” said Rebecca Brochick of the University of Nottingham.

 What do vegan dogs eat?